 What is the cremation process?

-The cremation process usually takes place after the funeral service, unless it’s a direct cremation.
-The coffin is moved to a committal room where the name plate is checked against the cremation order form.
+To ensure the correct ashes are returned to family, the whole process is tracked from start to finish.
+Prior to the cremation the name plate is checked against the order form.
 An identification card is then produced which remains with the body until the ashes are released.

 How long does it take to cremate a body?